The Role of Masking for Efficient Supervised Knowledge Distillation of Vision Transformers: Related Work

-The use of token removal for reducing the computational burden of transformers has been pioneered by \citep{goyal20} for language models.
-Much effort has followed to design similar techniques for vision transformers.
-DynamicViT \citep{dynamicvit}, A-ViT \citep{avit}, and AdaViT \citep{meng22} give algorithms to train a model that gradually removes intermediate tokens as the layer goes deeper, dramatically reducing the inference cost of the model.
-Instead of completely discarding tokens, \citet{kong2021spvit}, \citet{liang22}, and \citet{marin23} propose to combine removed intermediate tokens into another ones. \citet{tome} introduce a drop-in token merging module that can be used to enhance the inference efficiency without any additional training steps.
+\paragraph{Token removal.} Removing tokens for easing the computational burden of transformer-based language models has been first proposed by \cite{goyal20}, and much effort has followed to design similar methods for ViTs. \cite{dynamicvit,avit,meng22} give algorithms to train a model that gradually removes intermediate tokens as the layer goes deeper, dramatically reducing the inference cost of the model.
+Instead of completely discarding tokens, \cite{kong2021spvit,liang22,marin23} propose to combine intermediate tokens into another, instead of removing them. \cite{tome, kim2024token} introduce a drop-in token merging module that can enhance the inference efficiency without any additional training.
+These works focus on preserving the prediction quality of a model.
+Our paper, in contrast, focuses on preserving the \textit{supervision quality} of a teacher model.

-The works described above focus on reducing the inference cost of vision transformers via reducing the number of intermediate tokens used.
-Our paper, in contrast, reduces the training cost for distillation by using only a fraction of \textit{input tokens} for the teacher.
-The inference efficiency is achieved by selecting a student model that is smaller than the teacher model, and not by pruning or merging the intermediate layer tokens of the student model.